Join An Info Session

 One of the most magical parts of life at Rooted Northwest isn’t just the forest, the trails, or the quiet moments outside — it’s the food that grows around us.

 Whether you love cooking, enjoy supporting local growers, or simply want access to the freshest food possible, life here makes it effortless.
-You can take a short walk to the shared pantry and find whatever has been harvested that week — squash, tomatillos, greens, mushrooms, berries, herbs — produce that tastes noticeably better because it was grown right here on the land.
+You can have a quick chat with local farmers to find out whatever has been harvested that week — squash, tomatillos, greens, mushrooms, berries, herbs — produce that tastes noticeably better because it was grown right here on the land.

 And our future neighbors have already been cooking with it.